angarsky/diveintopython/learn/functions/return a function.md

 Here are two examples of returning a function from a function in Python:

-1. Returning a function that multiplies any number by a given factor:
+#### Example 1: Returning a function that multiplies any number by a given factor:

 ```python
 def multiply(factor):